Outdated browser

 Deposit Guarantee Fund levies

-To finance DGS payments, an (ex-ante) Deposit Guarantee Fund (DGF) is being built up since 2016.
+To finance the Dutch Deposit Guarantee, the Deposit Guarantee Fund (DGF) was built up with contributions by the banks.
 The DGF is a separate legal entity which is supported by DNB in performing its duties.
-If the financial means in the fund are insufficient DNB will set extraordinary contributions (ex post).
-In order to ensure financial means are available on time, DNB can ask the banks to make an advance payment on such extraordinary contributions.
+If the financial means in the fund are insufficient, DNB will set extraordinary contributions (ex post).
+To ensure that financial means are available on time, DNB can ask the banks to make an advance payment on such extraordinary contributions.
 In addition, the DGF has the option of attracting funding from third parties.
 This page provides information on the financing of the Deposit Guarantee Scheme (DGS).

 Ex ante fund: contributions and risk methodology

 Banks pay quarterly contributions to the DGF since 2016.
-By 2024 the available financial means in the fund must comprise 0.8% of the deposits covered by the DGS.
+By 2024 the available financial means in the fund have reached the target level of 0.8% of the deposits covered by the DGS.
 For the size of the fund at the end of last year, please refer to the most recent annual report of the DGF, which manages the fund.
 For this purpose, the DGF has a collective and an individualised component.
 Each quarter, DNB determines what contribution banks individually have to make based on the deposit base of the individual bank and of all banks together.
 If the covered deposits have increased since the previous calculation of the levies, then supplementary contributions will be set.
 For a more detailed explanation see the Fact sheet on Contributions to the DGF.

 Banks' contributions to the collective part of the fund are determined on the basis of a risk methodology.
 For this risk weighting, DNB divides banks into four risk categories using different indicators.
-The risk methodology is laid down in a ministerial regulation.
-For a more detailed description see the Fact sheet on DGS risk methodology.
+The risk methodology is laid down in a supervisory regulation by DNB.
+For a more detailed description see the Factsheet on DGS risk methodology.

 Extraordinary contributions (ex post)